 We’ve talked about a lot of things on this magical publicity journey together.
-The advantageous perspective I have as a musician, and a publicity assistant can only continue to benefit the two of us.
+The advantageous perspective I have as a musician and a Junior Publicist can only continue to benefit the two of us.
 The next thing I’d like to talk about is your first press list.
 How do you build one of these things?
 What is the objective?
 Is it even worth your time and effort?
-Short answer: YES.
+Short answer to all of the above: YES.

 The first time I built one, I basically went through a giant list of names and started adding them without a whole lot of information to back up my decisions.
 So you can imagine how many “bad” names I had on the list.
 If you’re a band sending out an email about your indie rock album to a blog that only covers folk, not only will they not cover you, but you might get put on their no-fly list.
 If you can’t even take the time to research who you’re sending your info to, then they won’t take the time to deal with you.